caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 * **Classic privilege level**
   * Traditionaly **multiple privilege levels** with varying capabilities tuned to some particular purposes
-  * Lower levels *add the capabilities* of levles above
+  * Lower levels *add the capabilities* of levels above
   * In practive, most processor evolved to have only two privilege levels:
     **user mode** and **kernel mode**
 * **Virtual Machines**